peilingjiang/p5.bezier/examples/reference.md

 ## Limitations

-Smoothness trades computation for sampling precision. shortest() returns a sampled vertex. update() expects a consistent count and fresh arrays.
+Smoothness trades computation for sampling precision. shortest() returns a sampled vertex. update() copies coordinates and expects a consistent count; repeated in-place edits are supported.
 For closed curves, reconstruct the object to regenerate closure points.
 The library internally reduces very large point lists; this playground bounds freehand input to 80 points.
 Raw WebGL contexts are unsupported.
 Intersection, offset, curvature, and B-spline methods are not implemented.
 No authentication or HTTP API is required: this is a client-side JavaScript library.